The Role of Franchise Registration Laws by State

 A filing state is one that requires the franchisor to file and pay a fee but does not require the franchisor to submit documents and seek approval to sell franchises, like a registration state.

-Connecticut is a franchise-filing state and has a franchise-filing fee of $400.
+Is a franchise-filing state and has a franchise-filing fee of $400

-Florida is a franchise-filing state and has a franchise-filing fee of $100.
+Is a franchise-filing state and has a franchise-filing fee of $100

-Kentucky is a franchise-filing state and has a franchise-filing fee of $0.
+Is a franchise-filing state and has a franchise-filing fee of $0

-Maine is a franchise-filing state and has a franchise-filing fee of $25.
+Is a franchise-filing state and has a franchise-filing fee of $25

-Nebraska is a franchise-filing state and has a franchise-filing fee of $100.
+Is a franchise-filing state and has a franchise-filing fee of $100

-North Carolina is a franchise-filing state and has a franchise-filing fee of $250.
+Is a franchise-filing state and has a franchise-filing fee of $250

-Texas is a franchise-filing state and has a franchise-filing fee of $25.
+Is a franchise-filing state and has a franchise-filing fee of $25

-Utah is a franchise-filing state and has a franchise-filing fee of $100.
+Is a franchise-filing state and has a franchise-filing fee of $100

 Franchise Registration States: